 2. Bring distractions

-Just enjoy and appreciate having the time to cover off any emails, edit photos, replying to friends or catching up with the world outside your travel bubble.
+Just enjoy and appreciate having the time to cover off any emails, edit photos, reply to friends or catch up with the world outside your travel bubble.

 3. Make conversation

 This may be a little awkward for some but actually, when you’re travelling alone people are more likely to start conversations with you, not the other way around.

 The amount of times people have asked me to join them is untrue and I don’t let those moments pass me by.

 Unless you’re in a bad mood and really want alone time, it’s a great opportunity to meet new people.

 One of the reasons you probably travelled is to meet other people in the first place, so go for it!

 Okay, so not a necessity but if you’re going to drown your sorrows – why not with a local alcoholic beverage?!